Stefan Erixon

-Stefan Erixon (born 1 December 1977) is a former Swedish bandy player.
+Stefan Erixon (born 1 December 1977) is a Swedish former bandy player.

 Career

 Club career

 Erixon is a youth product of Gamleby and represented their senior team, IFK Motala, Hammarby before joining Zorky in 2007.
 In December 2008, his contract with Zorky was terminated because of the club's financial problems.
 Erixon then returned to Hammarby and played there until 2015.